ancilcrayton/nlp_public_policy/README.md

 ## Purpose
 In this talk, I aim to show an application of NLP to enhance public policy analysis.
 Specifically, we will focus on using text analysis for analyzing important documents and being able to provide both a qualitative and quantitative analysis.

-If you are not familiar with public policy, you may be wondering exactly what I mean by publicy policy.
+If you are not familiar with public policy, you may be wondering exactly what I mean by this.
 In short, I am referring to any efforts taken by government authorities that may result in action, regulation, or laws related to aspects of societal well-being.
 From an academic perspective, public policy can nest many fields of the social sciences such as economics, sociology, political economy, and public management.
 This is the view I take in this talk.
 Hence, I make references to public policy as studying applications in these fields which can relate to the motivation behind, evolution of, or effectiveness of government policy.

 So, how can we use text analysis to aid in public policy analysis?
 Here are a few pointers for possible usages:
 - Analyze historical government documents